Milkdown/milkdown/gh-pages/pages/internals/parser/index.md

 ### addNode

 `addNode` means just add a node without open or close it.
-It's useful for nodes which don't have children.
+It's useful for nodes which don't have children, or you want to handle children yourself.

 You can pass the node's attributes as the second parameter.

 ### next

-`next` give the node or node list back to the state and the state will find a proper runner (by `match` method) to handle it.
+`next` give the node or node list back to the state and the state will find a proper runner (by checking the `match` property of each node/mark) to handle it.

 ### openMark & closeMark

-These two APIs are pretty like `openNode` and `closeNode`, but just for marks.
+These two APIs are pretty like `openNode` and `closeNode`, but just for prosemirror marks.

 You can pass the marks's attributes as the second parameter for `openMark`.